Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Stability analysis

-Next, let us discuss the choice of the speed function.
+\begin{rem} Let us first have a discussion on the choice of the speed function.
 The assumption $U(\rho)=1-\rho$ allows us to split the local and nonlocal terms in \eqref{eq:nonlocal_diffusion} and carry out the energy estimate.
 It is interesting to consider extensions of Theorem~\ref{thm:main} for more general forms of nonlocal velocity selection.
 For example, we consider the nonlocal velocity in the following form:

 which leads to the generalized nonlocal LWR model \eqref{eq:generalize_1} with $g(\rho)=\rho U_0(\rho)$.
 When $U_0\equiv1$, it reduces to the case in Theorem~\ref{thm:main}.
 Based on \eqref{eq:reform}, the generalized model \eqref{eq:generalize_1} can be rewritten as: